Incorperating Effective Functional Flows into R2R

 4. Utilize additional flows for maximizing FP habitat in (January, February, March & April)

-Proposed Model EFF
+Proposed Model EFFs

 Wet Year EFF